aaronwng/rancher-catalog/infra-templates/CICD/2/README.md

 Build is used to build a image from dockerfile which come from your source code or the file you upload. you can config it in the UI.
 Also you can use [Environment Variables](#environment-variables) to tag your image

 - ##### Upgrade Service
 Upgrade Service is used to upgrade a service in any cattle environment, the default target environment is the environment CICD deployed, you can target other environments by providing `Environment API Key`.
-You can use [Environment Variables](#environment-variables) to access the image build from `Build` stype.
+You can use [Environment Variables](#environment-variables) to access the image build from `Build` step.

 - ##### Upgrade Stack
 Upgrade Stack is used to upgrade a stack in any cattle environment, the default target environment is the environment CICD deployed, you can target other environments by providing `Environment API Key`.
-You can use [Environment Variables](#environment-variables) to access the image build from `Build` stype.
+You can use [Environment Variables](#environment-variables) to access the image build from `Build` step.

 - ##### Upgrade Catalog